GregorHorvatH/Node.GraphQL.Basics/Readme.md

 # Node + Express + Postgres + Sequelize + GraphQL
-## a simple example how to connect to DB with GraphQL
+## a very simple example how to connect to DB with GraphQL

 ## postgres parameters
 - login: postgres